-5.3 Schedule
+5.2 Schedule

 Since the approval of the Stroubles Creek TMDL, VT has made significant progress in the reduction of sediment loads from its MS4.
 These reductions are demonstrated qualitatively in the MS4 Program assessment described in Section 2 and with the status summary of measurable milestones listed in the Stroubles Creek Implementation Plan (Appendix A).
-Additional reductions are quantified from street sweeping efforts as described in Section 4.1.
-Table 4 summarizes the schedule for completion of the Action Plan Street Sweeping Program steps described in Section 5.1 as VT continues moving forward to achieve the remaining necessary reductions to achieve the WLA.